 Electrical manufacturing has been a leading cause of house fires.
 Your safety is paramount and you should never allow that to happen.
 Check the breaker panel or fuse box to know the last inspection date.
 In most cases, municipalities will need an inspection during house renovation, after addition or after system modification.

 It’s especially important that you understand the full scope of your house renovation.
 This is particularly important if you’re going to be borrowing a home loan for construction purposes from the bank.
 You will need to work with architects, builders and electrical contractors like Gordon Powers to ensure the project succeeds.

 Some signs will tell you that your home requires electrical repairs.

 1) Frequent Electrical Surges

-Electrical surges are usually a result of many factors such as damage of power lines, lightning strikes, bad electrical wiring system in your house and faulty appliance.
+Electrical surges are usually a result of many factors, such as damage of power lines, lightning strikes, bad electrical wiring system in your house and faulty appliances.
 Even though actual surges last for a microsecond, if they occur frequently, they are likely to damage the connected electrical appliances.
-It is therefore important to contact an electrician to identify the source of the problem and do the necessary repairs.
+It is therefore, important to contact an electrician to identify the source of the problem and do the necessary repairs.

 2) The faulty light switches